unina-icaros/dvrk-vrep/README.md

-V-REP simulator for the da Vinci Research Kit robotic platform
+V-REP simulator for the da Vinci Research Kit (dVRK)
 ====================
 This repository has code related to daVinci Research Kit (dVRK) V-REP symulator.

 **Under development!!!**

 # Install